 The physician's view provides a more comprehensive overview.
 It offers detailed information about their patients, including data such as driving statistics and the patients' overall driving score.
 Driving score is calculated for each category: acceleration, braking, speeding, distraction, and cornering.
-The score enables physicians to assess whether a patient's condition enables them to drive safely.
+The score enables physicians to assess how safely the patients are able to drive.